 - Hildegard of Bingen 1098 – 1179

-German benedictine abbess also known as “the Sybille of the Rhine” was a writer, composer, philosopher, mystic, visionary.
+This extraordinary woman of the middle ages was a German benedictine abbess, also known as “the Sybille of the Rhine” as a writer, composer, philosopher, mystic, visionary.
 She wrote theological, botanical, and medicinal texts, as well as letters, liturgical songs and poems, while supervising miniature illuminations in the Rupertsberg manuscript of her first work, Scivias.

 - Clara van Assisi 1194 – 1253

 Chiara Offreduccio is an Italian Saint and one of the first followers of Saint Francis of Assisi.
 She founded the Order of Poor Ladies, a monastic religious order for women in the Franciscan tradition, and wrote their Rule of Life, the first set of monastic guidelines known to have been written by a woman.
 Following her death, the order she founded was renamed in her honor as the Order of Saint Clare, commonly referred to today as the Poor Clares.
 She was Clairvoyant.

 - Jeanne d’Arc, the Virgin of Orléans 1412 – 1431